The Curriculum Choice

 • Apps

 This being our first full year of homeschooling, I was hoping to find a co-op we could be a part of.
 I was thrilled to find one that was new and starting about the same time we were starting our homeschooling year in September.
-One of the subjects we’re studying is History.
-We’re using Story of the World History for the Classical Child Volume 1: Ancient Times, Revised Edition.
+One of the subjects we’re studying is history for which we are using The Story of the World History for the Classical Child Volume 1: Ancient Times, Revised Edition.

 I purchased a copy of the book.
 The leader of our co-op already had the Activity Guide and she provided me with it in order to plan the activity lesson each week.